← Back to blog

 }

-The result was predictable: 429 errors everywhere, wasted API calls, failed jobs, and unhappy customers.
+The result: 429 errors everywhere, cascading retries, and wasted API spend.
 We needed coordination without single points of failure.

 Layer 1: SchedulingDispatcherRedisPostgreSQLSQS QueueLayer 2: ExecutionLambda WorkersRedisExternal APIsLayer 3: RetryLambda WorkersSQS QueuePostgreSQLcheck capacityclaim jobsdispatchacquire tokenscall APIsrate limited?update status

-• Scheduling Layer: The dispatcher prevents starting jobs you can’t finish.
-It peeks at rate limit capacity before dispatching.
+• Scheduling Layer: The dispatcher checks rate limit capacity before dispatching jobs

-• Execution Layer: Workers acquire tokens atomically before each API call.
-If denied, they wait or re-queue.
+• Execution Layer: Workers acquire tokens atomically before each API call

 Each layer has a single responsibility.
 Let’s build them.